entando/entando-docs/vuepress/docs/next/docs/releases/README.md

 - Improvements to EntandoPlugin ingress management:
    - Canonical ingress path: Determined by the infrastructure and used extensively, from internal communication to service discovery
    - Customized ingress path: An alternative path that can be used by 3rd parties
-- Retrocompatible changes to the EntandoPlugin CRD to store both the customized and canonical paths
+- Backward compatibility changes to the EntandoPlugin CRD to store both the customized and canonical paths
 - Configuration widgets are now independent widgets distinguished by the property "type"
 - New bundle descriptor:
    - Support for top-level (unrelated to a widget) EPC menu